You Got the Love: Year-end charts

+Certifications

 Other versions

 The song was covered by English singer and songwriter Joss Stone for her fourth studio album, Colour Me Free!, released in October 2008.
 Sam Ryder released a cover version as a single in 2023.
+Kasabian played the track live at festivals, and in 2008 were nominated UK Festival Awards in the category "Most Memorable Moment" for their cover of the song at Creamfields.